Description

 What to expect

-Volunteers may find themselves tackling invasive weeds, helping with pest control, planting trees, or listening to recordings to try and pick out kiwi calls.
+Volunteers may find themselves helping to maintain walking tracks, tackling invasive weeds, helping with pest control or planting native trees.
 Some tasks may be physically demanding.

 You should wear appropriate clothing and footwear for the task.